 When a parent fails to fulfill their child support obligations, they face harsh punishments from the family court.
 If any party refuses or fails to abide by the terms of a lawful family court order, they can be found in contempt of court.
 The parent who is supposed to receive child support can file a motion in family court to hold the non-compliant parent in contempt, and the penalties for contempt fluctuate based on the unique details of the case.

 If a judge deems a parent has willfully violated the terms of their child support order, they can impose various penalties.
 They may order the non-compliant parent’s wages to be garnished, and their employer must deduct child support automatically from every paycheck to be paid to the custodial parent.
 When a parent is in arrears for back child support, the judge may seize their assets or even incarcerate them until they pay what they owe.
 Consistent failure to abide by the terms of a child support order can potentially lead to a loss of custody or visitation rights.

 If you have encountered any issue with a standing child support order, it’s best to consult a Hickory child support attorney as soon as possible to determine the best possible resolutions.
-Call Helton, Cody & Associates, PLLC, at 828-328-9966 (toll-free at 888-321-0494) to arrange an initial consultation today.
+Call Law Office of Lyndon R. Helton, PLLC, at 828-328-9966 (toll-free at 888-321-0494) to arrange an initial consultation today.
 Alternatively, you can contact our Hickory law office via email.
 We charge $250 for a one-hour consultation.